1itachi/software-Interview-prep/javascript.md

     anything which is not in isolaion is integration test. (two or more modules).

+1. What are the data types in javascript?
+=> 6 basic types:
+  Number
+  BigInt  -> n in the end
+  String
+  Boolean
+  null
+  undefined

+2. push and unshift?
+=> push adds to end of an array. unshift adds to the begining of the array. or use spread operator.

+3. bind operator? explain.
+=>

+4. call, apply and bind.
+=> In js, it is not necessary for objects to have its own properties and methods.
+We can bind objects to functions in following way:

+var obj = {num:2}
+              var addToThis = function(a,b,c){
+                return this.num + a + b + c;
+              }

+              call:
+              console.log(addToThis.call(obj,3,2,3));   // 10

+              apply:
+              var arr[1,2,3]
+              console.log(addToThis.apply(obj,arr)) //8

+              bind:

+              var bound = addToThis.bind(obj);

+              console.log(bound(1,2,3))   //8

+5. Callback higher order functions?
+=> yes, a function can be passed to other function as argument.

+6. REPL?
+=> read-eval-print-loop , it is quick and easy way to test simple node.js/javascript.

 #### Questions asked to me in interviews

 1. Promises and Async await, lets say I have a promise add which return a promise, how to handle     in async await.